Moving or importing aquatic animals

 - environmental damage.

-How to import live aquatic animals
+How to apply to import live aquatic animals

 Approval must be given before aquaculture licence holders can import live aquatic animals into South Australia.